-YEARS 3 & 4 PSHE Cyc Α Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Торіс NEW BEGINNINGS HEALTHY CHOICES STAYING SAFE FRIENDSHIP CELEBRATING DIFFERENCE DREAMS AND GOALS Curriculum Coverage ☆ Rights and ☆ responsibilities of being a member of my class and school ☆ community - Rights Respecting ☆ Importance of Learning Powers and positive mindset ☆ Help to make my school/ classroom a ☆ safe, fair and caring community ☆ Expect to be treated ☆ with respect by others, and show due respect to others ☆ Construct and follow ☆ class agreed expectations ☆ Roles & responsibilities of people in school ☆ How to seek help or advice from others if needed ☆ Learning to co-operate; taking turns; sharing; ☆ teamwork ☆ Conventions of courtesy and manners ☆ Respect for the environment; including the school Eco Code concept of a 'balanced healthy lifestyle' Recognise opportunities to make their own choices about food, what might influence their choices and the benefits of eating a balanced diet.
-Principles of planning and preparing a healthy meal.
-Characteristics of poor diet and the impact (obesity, poor dental hygiene) Importance of good oral hygiene and regular visits to the dentist Understand how exercise affects the body and know why the heart and lungs are such important organs ☆ Strategies for keeping physically and emotionally safe including road safety, safety in the environment (including rail, water and fire safety), and safety online ☆ Different types of bullying including cyberbullying, the impact of bullying, responsibilities of bystanders and how to get help. ☆ Judging what kind of physical contact is acceptable or unacceptable and how to respond. ☆ The concept of privacy; including that it is not always right to keep secrets if they relate to being safe. ☆ How to ask for advice or help for themselves or others, and to keep trying until they are heard. ☆ (Online Safety Day) ☆ Characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties. ☆ How important friendships are in making us feel happy and secure, and how people choose and make friends. ☆ Healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded. ☆ Recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed. ☆ Understand that, sometimes, assumptions of people are based on what they look like ☆ What a stereotype is and how stereotypes can be unfair, negative or destructive ☆ Understand what influences people to make assumptions based on how others look and the importance of accepting people for who they are ☆ Different perspectives - listening and responding respectfully to a wide range of people; caring about other people's feeling. ☆ Understanding how to express how we feel when our ideas are challenged and that its ok to change your ideas sometimes ☆ Recognise stereotypical ideas and prejudice and develop strategies to challenge these by speaking out ☆ Me as a learner: ☆ Identify a dream/ambition that is important and imagine how we will feel when we achieve it. ☆ Respect and admiration for people who overcome obstacles and achieve their dreams and goals (e.g. through disability) ☆ Understand how to face new learning challenges and work out the best ways to achieve them ☆ The importance of taking responsibility for our own learning and how we can use our strengths to achieve a challenge ☆ Know how to manage the feelings of frustration that may arise when obstacles occur
+Α Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Topic NEW BEGINNINGS HEALTHY CHOICES STAYING SAFE FRIENDSHIP CELEBRATING DIFFERENCE DREAMS AND GOALS Curriculum Coverage Rights and responsibilities of being a member of my class and school community - Rights Respecting Importance a positive mindset Help to make my school/ classroom a safe, fair and caring community Expect to be treated with respect by others, and show due respect to others Construct and follow class agreed expectations Roles & responsibilities of people in school How to seek help or advice from others if needed Learning to co-operate; taking turns; sharing; teamwork Conventions of courtesy and manners Respect for the environment; including the school Eco Code ☐ Understanding the concept of a 'balanced healthy lifestyle' ☐ Recognise opportunities to make their own choices about food, what might influence their choices and the benefits of eating a balanced diet. ☐ Principles of planning and preparing a healthy meal. ☐ Characteristics of poor diet and the impact (obesity, poor dental hygiene) ☐ Importance of good oral hygiene and regular visits to the dentist ☐ Understand how exercise affects the body and know why the heart and lungs are such important organs ☐ Facts about the harms and associated risks of smoking and tobacco ☐ (Safety- Week/Antibullying Day) physically and emotionally safe including road safety, safety in the environment (including rail, water and fire safety), and safety online Different types of bullying including cyberbullying, the impact of bullying, responsibilities of bystanders and how to get help.
+Judging what kind of physical contact is acceptable or unacceptable and how to respond.
+The concept of privacy; including that it is not always right to keep secrets if they relate to being safe. positive and welcoming towards others, and do not make others feel lonely or excluded. ☐ Understand that, sometimes, assumptions of people are based on what they look like ☐ What a stereotype is and how stereotypes can be unfair, negative or destructive ☐ Understand what influences people to make assumptions based on how others look and the importance of accepting people for who they are ☐ Different perspectives - listening and responding respectfully to a wide range of people; caring about other people's feeling. ☐ Understanding how to express how we feel when our ideas are challenged and that its ok to change your ideas sometimes ☐ Recognise stereotypical ideas and prejudice and develop strategies to challenge these by speaking out ☆ Me as a learner: dentify a dream/ambition that is important and imagine how we will feel when we achieve it.
+Respect and admiration for people who overcome obstacles and achieve their dreams and goals (e.g. through disability) Understand how to face new learning challenges and work out the best ways to achieve them The importance of taking responsibility for our own learning and how we can use our strengths to achieve a challenge Know how to manage the feelings of frustration that may arise when obstacles occur